SilverDorian46/FancyTextExtended/README.md

 This mod for Celeste implements some extra functionality for Dialog entries that are used with Fancy Text, such as Textbox messages.

-When using this mod, please ensure that you include it in your `everest.yaml`.
+When using features from this mod, please ensure that you include it in your `everest.yaml`.
 Also be sure to update the referenced version when using newer features.

 ```yaml
   Dependencies: